dhonig-weizmann/intro-to-lab-automation-project-requirements/Project7-Analog signals/README.md

 - View in scope: Connect Analog 2 (dark blue) to pin 4 in arduino (LED output).
 Play with the times and triggers until you see the PWM change when turning the rotary.
 What is the duty cycle?
 - View in voltmeter - stop scope first.
 See the average voltage change.
 What does it mean?
 - what happens when using 30Hz instead of 50Hz for the PWM?
+- paste a screenshot of the oscilloscope where both the rotary potentiometer signal and the PWM signal on the led are seen.

 ## Use PWM to control a servo motor